maroonpudding-max/hamlog_adif_log_matcher/README.md

 ---

+## Notes

 Sample files are included in the repository for testing.

-This tool has been tested on a real HAMLOG database containing over 86,000 QSO records, enabling fast verification of LoTW and eQSL confirmations.
+This tool has been tested on a real HAMLOG database containing over **86,000 QSO records**, demonstrating fast and practical verification of LoTW and eQSL confirmations.